Colonel Harold Paget1

 Baldwin IV, King of Jerusalem was born circa 1161.
 He was the son of Almaric I, King of Jerusalem and Agnes of Courtenay.1 He died on 16 March 1185, unmarried.

-Baldwin IV, King of Jerusalem also went by the nick-name of Baldwin 'the Leper'.1 He succeeded to the title of King Baldwin IV of Jerusalem in 1174.1
+Baldwin IV, King of Jerusalem also went by the nick-name of Baldwin 'the Leper'.1 He succeeded as the King Baldwin IV of Jerusalem in 1174.1

 Citations